Husavik (song): Context

-The song can be first heard when Sigrit (Rachel McAdams) was writing a song and playing the piano after returning to her hotel room.
-Lars (Will Ferrell) overhears Sigrit working on a new song, not knowing that it was a song she dedicated to him.
-Lars wrongly concludes that it was a love song for Alexander (Dan Stevens), another contestant in the Eurovision Song Contest.
+The song can be first heard when Sigrit (Rachel McAdams) is writing a song and playing the piano after returning to her hotel room.
+Lars (Will Ferrell) overhears Sigrit working on a new song, not knowing that it's a song she wants to dedicate to him.
+Lars wrongly concludes that it is a love song for Alexander (Dan Stevens), another contestant in the Eurovision Song Contest.

-The song is sung during the finals of the contest after Lars arrives just in time for the grand final after asking for a ride from some initially unwilling American tourists.
+The song is sung during the finals of the contest.
+Lars arrives just in time for the grand final after asking for a ride from some initially unwilling American tourists.
 Instead of their official entry "Double Trouble", Sigrit and Lars perform "Husavik", an ode to their hometown.
 Since Fire Saga changed the song for the finals, they are disqualified from the contest but "won the hearts of the people".
-Lars and Sigrit kiss after performing the song.
+Lars and Sigrit kiss for the first time after performing the song.

 Accolades

 "Husavik" was nominated for Best Original Song at the 93rd Academy Awards.
 It was also nominated for Best Song at the 26th Critics' Choice Awards and for Best Original Song in a Feature Film at the 11th Hollywood Music in Media Awards.

 At the 2021 Society of Composers and Lyricists Awards, "Husavik" won Outstanding Original Song for Visual Media.
 It won the Hollywood Critics Association Awards for Best Original Song.

-The town of Húsavík, which is described in the song, has adopted it as their local anthem.
+The town of Húsavík, after which the song is titled, has adopted the song as its local anthem.